baichen-du/baichen-du.github.io/index.md

 ## Resources (under work)

 <div style="text-align: justify">
-Here are some hopefully useful tools, scripts, or small tricks that I developed/wrote/found through my undergraduate and MA study, which is open for anyone to use.
+Here are some hopefully useful tools, scripts, or small tricks that I developed/wrote/found through my undergraduate study, which is open for anyone to use.
 </div>
 <br>
 **Video Segmentation with Praat TextGrid**